gssirohi/FacilitiesApp/readme.md

  # Data Layer
  Work as a selection layer to choose the dataSource or repositories(i.e remote or database)

+ # Database Layer
+  Handles DB operations and handover db model to data layer with the help of mapper

  # Remote/Network Layer
- Handles APIs, network call and handover data model to data layer with the help of mapper
+ Handles APIs, network call and handover remote model to data layer with the help of mapper